tstromberg/sigstore-the-local-way/README.md

 `go version`

-If not, uninstall Go and install the latest from https://go.dev/dl/
+If your Go version is too old, uninstall it and install the latest from https://go.dev/dl/

 ## MariaDB